syleLim/CSS_Project/README.md

 ### 2. display
-display components is one of show components each way.
+Display components is one of show components each way.
  - **none** : not showing objects<br><br>

  - **block** : show component like block style.(line jump)<br><br>